ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   multiple times, via SCT Feedback.
-- If proof fetching continually fails for an STH, do not make the item eligible for deletion until it has been queued for release to an auditor of last resort.
+- If proof fetching continually fails for an STH, do not make the item eligible for deletion until it has been queued for release to an Auditor of Last Resort.
-- Do not dequeue entries to an auditor of last resort if reporting fails.
+- Do not dequeue entries to an Auditor of Last Resort if reporting fails.
 Instead keep the items queued until they have been successfully sent.
 - Use a probability based system, with a cryptographically secure